Extending modularity by capturing the similarity attraction feature in the null model: Dist-Modularity

 where $c$ is the number of communities, $C_g$ is the $g$th community.
-Eq.\eqref{eq15} implies that $\lim\limits_{\sigma \to 0+} \text{Q}^{\text{dist}}$ is optimized to $0$ when the network is divided into only one community or several communities corresponding to its connected components.
+Eq.\,\eqref{eq23} implies that $\lim\limits_{\sigma \to 0+} \text{Q}^{\text{Dist}}$ is optimized to $0$ when the network is divided into a single community or several communities corresponding to its connected components.
 Obviously this is the community structure at the coarse scale.
-Second, optimizing $\lim\limits_{\sigma \to +\infty} \text{Q}^{\text{dist}}$, i.e. optimizing NG modularity results in community structure at the fine scale.
-Third, as $\sigma$ ranges from $0$ to $+\infty$, optimizing $\text{Q}^{\text{dist}}$ brings multi-scale community structures that fall between the above two extremes.
+Second, optimizing $\lim\limits_{\sigma \to +\infty} \text{Q}^{\text{Dist}}$ results in community structure whose scale is the same as that of optimizing NG-Modularity.
+Third, as $\sigma$ ranges from $0$ to $+\infty$, optimizing $\text{Q}^{\text{Dist}}$ brings multi-scale community structures.
+All of the outcomes in this section are summarized in Fig.~\ref{fig2}.

-One issue that has not been addressed is the distance between nodes.
-For plain networks with only link information on nodes, $d_{ij}$ can be calculated from the $i$-th and $j$-th rows of the adjacency matrix $\mathbf{A}$.
-Many networks in real world have additional information on nodes (node attributes), such as the geographical position of a location or the profile of a person.
-For these networks, $d_{ij}$ can be calculated from the attributes of $v_i$ and $v_j$ using a specific vector distance measure, such as the Euclidean distance, the Manhattan distance and the Minkowski distance.